-Ulthera follows MDR (Medical Device Reporting) rules for handling complaints and adverse events.
+Ulthera Inc. follows MDR (Medical Device Reporting) rules for handling complaints and adverse events.
 Should an adverse event be suspected or reported, contact Ulthera, Inc. at the number on the back page of this document; for those outside the U.S., contact your local Ulthera representative.

 2.7.
-Post- Market Surveillance
+Post- Market Safety Surveillance

-The following adverse events have been identified during routine clinical use following FDA clearance (post market) of the Ulthera® system.
-Because they are reported voluntarily from a population of uncertain size it is not always possible to reliably estimate their frequency or establish a causal relationship to the Ulthera® system.
-These events have been chosen for inclusion due to a combination of their seriousness, frequency of reporting, or potential causal connection to the Ulthera® system: pain, burns, or burning sensation, edema / swelling, nodules, bruising, fat / volume loss, neuropathy, numbness, paresthesia, palsy, paresis, speech difficulty, muscle weakness, headache, migraine, visual change, skin sagging / drooping, asymmetry, erythema, welts, hives, rash, urticaria, pruritus, blistering, scarring, discoloration and hyperpigmentation.
+The following adverse events have been identified during routine clinical use following FDA clearance (post market) of the Ulthera® system, specifically, and generally in the clinical literature for devices using micro-focused ultrasound.
+Because they are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to a micro-focused ultrasound system.
+These events have been chosen for inclusion due to a combination of their seriousness, frequency of reporting, or potential causal connection to a micro-focused ultrasound system: